 I figured I really couldn’t mess it up so I just added a little here, a little there, being sure to take my time.

+I hope you found this “how to gray wash wood” tutorial helpful!
 I’m fairly certain I will be “driftwooding” everything in my line of sight now.
 I promise, if I can do this, so you can you.